FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 While you can switch back to the side menu at any time, we will , for educational purposes, rely on the search bar exclusively throughout this scenario.

 ???+ info "Optimade"
-    NOMAD also supports the [Optimade](https://www.optimade.org/documentation) API, which has its own query conventions.
+    NOMAD also supports the [Optimade](https://www.optimade.org/documentation) API, which has its own query conventions (not covered in this tutorial).
-    While it is not covered in this tutorial, you can check out the relevant documentation via the link.
     To use the NOMAD-Optimade endpoint, scroll down to "Optimade" at the very bottom of the side menu.

 We have a lot of leeway in which filters we tackle first.